How to quickly translate web pages in Safari on iOS and iPadOS

 The page will revert to its original language.

-Updated June 2020: Added information instructions for the translation feature in iOS 14 and iPadOS 14.
+Updated September 2022: Added information instructions for the translation feature in iOS 14, iOS 15, iPadOS 14, and iPadOS 15.

 Get more iMore in your inbox!